-During the year ended December 31, 2021, we granted incentive units (the "Incentive Units") to selected board members.
-Within each grant, 80% of the Incentive Units vest annually over a four-year period subject to continued service by the grantee (the "Time-Vesting Incentive Units") and the remaining 20% of the Incentive Units vest upon a qualifying change of control event (the "Exit-Vesting Incentive Units").
-Notwithstanding the above, any unvested Time-Vesting Incentive Units will become vested Time-Vesting Incentive Units if a qualifying change of control event occurs prior to the respective award's four-year, service-based vesting period.
-We did not grant any Incentive Units for the quarterly period ended September 30, 2022.
+During the year ended December 31, 2021, we granted incentive units (the "Legacy Bridger Incentive Units") to selected board members.
+Within each grant, 80% of the Legacy Bridger Incentive Units vest annually over a four-year period subject to continued service by the grantee (the "Time-Vesting Incentive Units") and the remaining 20% of the Legacy Bridger Incentive Units vest upon a qualifying change of control event (the "Exit-Vesting Incentive Units").
+Notwithstanding the above, any unvested Time-Vesting Incentive Units will become vested Time-Vesting Incentive Units if a qualifying change of control event occurs prior to the respective award's four-year service-based vesting period.
+We did not grant any Legacy Bridger Incentive Units for the year ended December 31, 2022.

 For the Time-Vesting Incentive Units, compensation cost is recognized over the requisite service period on a straight-line basis.
 Upon a qualifying change of control event change of control, the unrecognized compensation expense related to the Time-Vesting Incentive Units will be recognized when the change of control event is considered probable.
-For the Exit-Vesting Incentive Units, expense is recognized when a qualifying change of control event is considered probable, which has not occurred as of September 30, 2022.
+For the Exit-Vesting Incentive Units, expense is recognized when a qualifying change of control event is considered probable.
+For the Exit-Vesting Incentive Units, expense is recognized when a qualifying change of control event is considered probable, which has not occurred as of December 31, 2022.
 Forfeitures are accounted for as they occur.

-Compensation cost for the Incentive Units is measured at their grant-date fair value and is equal to the value of one fair value of one Class D Common Share, which is generally equal to the value of other classes of Bridger Common Shares.
-The value of Bridger Common Shares is derived through an option pricing model, which incorporates various assumptions.
+Compensation cost for the Legacy Bridger Incentive Units is measured at their grant-date fair value and is equal to the value of one fair value of one Legacy Bridger Class D Common Share, which is generally equal to the value of other classes of Bridger Common Shares.
+The value of Legacy Bridger Common Shares is derived through an option pricing model, which incorporates various assumptions.
 Use of a valuation model requires management to make certain assumptions with respect to selected model inputs.
 Expected volatility was calculated based on the observed equity volatility for comparable companies.
 The expected time to liquidity event is based on management's estimate of time to an expected liquidity event.
 The dividend yield was based on our expected dividend rate.
 The risk-free interest rate is based on U.S. Treasury zero-coupon issues.
 The weighted-average assumptions we used in the option pricing model for its 2021 grants are as follows.